dodona-edu/dolos/README.md

 - If you want to generate plain JS files, run `yarn build` and the `dist` folder should be created
 - Running `yarn test` will run all tests
 - Running `yarn lint` will run the linter
-- Running `yarn start` will compile everything and run the `app.js` file
+- Running `yarn start` will compile everything and run the `app.js` file.
-- Running `yarn compare` will compile everything and run the `compare.js` file.
 Additional arguments are required, use the --help option for more information.